 Fans pilgrimaged in from New York City and the greater metropolitan, including longtime fan Rick McEvilly, who drove in from New Jersey.
 “I’m a fan since ‘Horses,’ said McEvilly, who remembers his favorite Patti Smith show in 1978 on Thanksgiving Day at the now-defunct Bottom Line in New York City.
 “She was wearing green Everlast boxing shorts, and John Cale [Velvet Underground] was on keyboards,” added McEvilly.
 “Then she came over and started drinking people’s drinks, and no one complained.”

-Midway through, Kaye and Shanahan took over for a Velvet Underground medley of “Rock & Roll,” “I’m Waiting for the Man,” and “White Light/White Heat,” before Smith’s daughter Jesse, who joined the band on keyboards for several songs, surprised her mother with a birthday cake adorned with a lighted “75” candle, as everyone in the theater sang a belated “Happy Birthday.”
+Midway through the Capitol set, Kaye and Shanahan took over for a Velvet Underground medley of “Rock & Roll,” “I’m Waiting for the Man,” and “White Light/White Heat,” before Smith’s daughter Jesse, who joined the band on keyboards for several songs, surprised her mother with a birthday cake adorned with a lighted “75” candle, as everyone in the theater sang a belated “Happy Birthday.”

 Throughout the evening, the density of the war loomed, but there was a light music, even a surprising cover on U2’s “Vertigo.”
 Smith returned for an encore alone, singing a stirring cover of Stevie Wonder’s “Blame It On the Sun,” acapella, followed by “People Have the Power,” switching up lyrics People have the power to dream, to vote, to strike.